nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 | `\yYYYY` | Find all tasks whose start date or end date matches a particular year. |  `find \y2017` |
 | `\hHHMM` | Find all tasks whose start time or end time matches the input. | `find \h1500` |

+Format: `find [KEYWORDS...]`

+> * Keywords are case insensitive.
+> * The order of the keywords does not matter.
+> * Partial keyword will also be matched, e.g. `ex` will match `exam`.
+> * Date format is MM-DD-YYYY, e.g. 10-22-2017.
+> * TIME format is HHMM (24-hour format), e.g. 1300.
+> * Mutiple keywords of various formats are allowed.
+> * A task is matched so long as **ANY** of its details (i.e. name, priority level, description etc.) matches a keyword.

 Advanced examples:
 * `find exam \p1 \dSR1`<br>
    Find all tasks whose
-   * 1) name matches "exam" or
+   * name matches "exam" or
-   * 2) priority matches "1" or
+   * priority matches "1" or
-   * 3) description matches "SR1".
+   * description matches "SR1".
 * `find exam \p1 \dSR1 \tCS2010 \m10-2017 \h1500`<br>
    Find all tasks whose
-   * 1) name matches "exam" or
+   * name matches "exam" or
-   * 2) priority matches "1" or
+   * priority matches "1" or
-   * 3) description matches "SR1" or
+   * description matches "SR1" or
-   * 4) tag matches "2010" or
+   * tag matches "2010" or
-   * 5) start date or end date matches October 2017 or 6) start time or end time matches 1500.
+   * start date or end date matches October 2017 or
+   * start time or end time matches 1500.

 ### Clearing of "done" tasks
 Clears all "done" tasks. <br>